Qiustander/BERT4ETH_Pytorch/README.md

-# BERT4ETH (PyTorch Version)
+# BERT4ETH

-This is the PyTorch implementation for the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3543507.3583345), accepted by the ACM Web conference (WWW) 2023.
+This is the PyTorch implementation for the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3543507.3583345).

-I have recovered the experiment results and am doing final check.
-(2023/11/29)

-If you find this repository useful, please give us a star and cite our paper : ) Thank you!
+This repository is revised from [the official repository](https://github.com/Bayi-Hu/BERT4ETH_PyTorch).

 ## Getting Start